Nyovelt/pintos-projects/doc.md

   argv_[argc] = NULL;
 ```

-The function of `strtok_r()` is that, if it meets the second argument, which is " " in this case, it will split the string into tokens, and return the first token.
+We use the function  `strtok_r()`.
+If it meets the second argument, which is `"  "` in this case, it will split the string into tokens, and return the first token.
 Then it will save the pointer of the first token, and use it to split the next token.
 The process will continue until the string is empty.
 The last token will be NULL.

 The point is that, for example, first argument is a = ABC0EF0GG, it will return a pointer, point to the a[0], and change a into ABC \0 EF0GG ,then point to a[5], and change a into ABC \0 EF \0 GG.

-Since fn_copy is creat by palloc_get_page (0), it will exist until ` palloc_free_page (fn_copy);` is called.
+Since `fn_copy` is creat by `palloc_get_page (0)`, it will exist until ` palloc_free_page (fn_copy);` is called.
 That will ensure the memory safe.

 And the document says that there has a ARGS_LIMIT of 128. `And palloc_get_page (0)` will return a page with size of 4096 bytes.
 So it won't overflow the stack page.